 Look for one without additional ingredients.
 Some supplements also contain serotonin, which shouldn’t be given as a supplement.
 Others may contain fillers or even a sweetener like xylitol (deadly to dogs), so shop carefully.

-Consult your holistic vet if you’re unsure about melatonin supplements for your dog.
-Ask her which brand and dosing is best.
+Ask your holistic vet if you’re unsure about which brand and dosing is best for your dog.
 Otherwise follow the above dosing guidelines, using those levels as a maximum dose.

 Specifically to help with EMF exposure … expert Dr Dietrich Klinghardt recommends Biopure Liposomal Melatonin.